pachterlab/kallistobustools/getting_started.md

 ```
 $ gunzip Mus_musculus.GRCm38.96.gtf.gz
 ```
-Next use ```t2g.py``` to make the gene map
+Next make transcript to gene map using `t2g.py` script to parse the mouse GTF file
 ```
 $ ./t2g.py --use_version < Mus_musculus.GRCm38.96.gtf > transcripts_to_genes.txt
 ```

-### tl;dr/Summary
+### 2c.
+Results
-Build the kallisto index from the reference fasta file, build the transcripts to genes map.
-You should have the following files
+After building the kallisto index from the reference fasta file and parting the GTF files to create the transcripts to genes map you should have the following files:

 ```
 kallisto_bustools_getting_started/